joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-xml/basics-of-xml.md

     <lastplayed></lastplayed>

-In addition to the element’s content contained between the opening and closing tags, an element can also include other values, known as _attributes_, defined in the element’s opening tag.
+In addition to the element's content contained between the opening and closing tags, an element can also include other values, known as _attributes_, defined in the element's opening tag.
 For example, this XML element defines a single attribute named `length`, with the value `"4:19"`:

     <song length="4:19"></song>